hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 rebuilt.

-Intuitively, we should also add `wordcount.py` as dependency for `results.txt`, as the final table should be rebuilt as we remake the `.dat` files.
+Intuitively, we should also add `wordcount.py` as dependency for `results.txt`, as the final table should be rebuilt if we remake the `.dat` files.
 However, it turns out we don't have to!
 Let's see what happens to `results.txt` when we update `wordcount.py`: